cordoval/renderapi-demo/README.md

 * ./index.php Shows how some sample renderables are built.
-* This project isn't yet in Drupal core, it's using a skeleton (FakeDrupal) to simulate some of Drupal's behavior and concepts.
+* This project isn't yet in Drupal core, it's using a skeleton (FakeDrupal) to simulate some of Drupal's behavior and concepts using [Silex](http://silex.sensiolabs.org/)
 * In ./index.php, uncomment the lines within `FakeDrupal::setEnabledModules()`
   and `FakeDrupal::setEnabledThemes()` to see module and theme overrides in action.
 Check out `colorado.module.php` for examples of how alter-like hooks can affect builders.
 * Querystring parameters:
-  * `path` delegates the response to return JSON per an accessor-like syntax to represent the hierarchical tree of a given renderable.
+  * `rendervar` delegates the response to return JSON per an accessor-like syntax to represent the hierarchical tree of a given renderable.
 For example:
-    `/node/123?path=.` will return a JSON interpretation of the renderable, while `/node/123?path=node.title` will just return the title of the node.
+    `/node/123?rendervar=.` will return a JSON interpretation of the renderable, while `/node/123?rendervar=node.title` will just return the title of the node.
 (This does not yet distinguish sanitized variables).
-  * `themed` provided along with `path` processes the RenderableBuilder as a Renderable preparing any relevant template variables per the final rendered state.
-For example: if a later preprocessor provides a `subtitle` variable to the node template, this can be available via `/node/123?path=subtitle&themed=1`.
+  * `prepare` provided along with `rendervar` processes the RenderableBuilder as a Renderable preparing any relevant template variables per the final rendered state.
+For example: if a later preprocessor provides a `subtitle` variable to the node template, this can be available via `/node/123?rendervar=subtitle&prepare=1`.

 ## @todo

+* Extract submodule, convert this project into new demo, submit to https://packagist.org
+* Unit tests
 * Drupal sandbox integration
-* Unit tests
 * Front-end template example
 * Benchmarking